 The James Patrick Devlin Award

-The James Devlin Award, created in memory of one of the Core’s first and most inspiring lecturers and classroom teachers, is given annually to students in their second semester of the first-year Humanities, who have done outstanding work in the Core and plan to continue in one or both of its second-year courses.
-It was always Professor Devlin’s strong belief that it is in the curriculum of the sophomore year that students experience the full benefit of the Core.
+Established in 2011, this award commemorates one of Core’s original faculty in the program, James Patrick Devlin.
+Awards are given to second-semester Core students who have done outstanding work in their first-year Core courses and who plan to continue onto one or both of the Core second-year course sequences.
+It was always Prof. Devlin’s strong belief that it is in the curriculum of the second year that students experience the full benefit of the Core.

-The award consists of the purchase of all books for one second-year Core class each semester, as well as a stipend of $200.
-Students receiving Honorable Mention will be given a set of the books for one of their fall courses.
+The award consists of the purchase of all books for one sophomore Core class each semester, as well as a stipend of $250.
+Two students will be presented with an award each year.

-When the application deadline is announced each year, students who wish to be considered for the award will be asked to:
+The application deadline for Spring 2020 is 5 PM on April 13.
+Steps for students who wish to be considered for the award:

-- Ask one of their Core seminar leaders to write a short paragraph recommending them for the award.
+- Ask one of your Core instructors to email the committee a paragraph recommending you for the award.

 A committee of Core professors will review the submissions and select at least two winners who will be notified in the early summer.
 If there are more than two outstanding applicants, additional awards may be considered.
-The awards will be presented at the first CC 201 lecture in the fall.
+Winners will be announced at the end of the Spring 2020 semester.

-Students with questions about the award program or application process are asked to contact Professor Emeritus Brian Jorgensen at email@example.com.
+Any student with questions about the award or application process can contact Kyna Hamill, Director of the Core Curriculum at email@example.com.

 About Prof. Devlin